Welcome

 Mistake of Fact

 A mistake of fact occurs when a person misunderstands a factual circumstance relevant to the alleged crime.
-Whether this mistake is a defense depends on the type of crime and whether the mistake is reasonable or unreasonable.
+The key question is whether the mistake, if true, would mean the defendant lacked the mental state required by the offense.

 Key Term: Mistake of Fact